What every best Cat Food has:

 Just as for human food, there are regulations regarding the labeling of cat food that can help consumers assess the amount of meat in the food.
 If a product is labeled "beef cat food," for example, 95 percent of its ingredients must be beef.
 If it says "chicken dinner" or "lamb formula," the named meat only needs to be 25 percent of the ingredients.
 If the packaging simply states "chicken flavor," the food merely needs to taste like chicken to the cat (though how that's ascertained is a bit of a head-scratcher); it does not need to actually have any chicken in it.

-For protein, many cat foods use meat byproducts.
+For protein, many cat foods, especially -- though not exclusively -- less expensive formulas, use meat byproducts.
 There are two schools of thought regarding the use of byproducts in pet food.
 One point of view says that in the wild, a cat will eat every part of its prey -- bones, fur, internal organs and all -- therefore byproducts are a part of a cat's natural diet, so a small amount of byproduct might not be too bad.
 Among those with that point of view are veterinarian Lisa A. Pierson, whose CatInfo.org website says, "The whole issue of byproducts or no byproducts is a personal one."
 Pierson goes on to say that byproducts at least are of animal origin and don't add carbohydrates to the food.
 She adds that it is more sensible to include small amounts of animal-derived byproducts in a carnivore's diet than it does to add grains like corn, wheat or soy, which add carbs to the diet and could trigger an allergic reaction in some cats.

-Others, such as Franny Syufy, the About.com guide to cats, aren't so sure.
-While Syufy allows that byproducts of named meats, such as chicken by-product meal, may be acceptable, she would prefer it be listed far down on the label.
+Others, such as Franny Syufy, who writes about cats and cat nutrition at TheSpruce.com, aren't so sure.
+While Syufy allows that byproducts of named meats, such as chicken by-product meal, may be acceptable, she would prefer it be listed far down on the label, and certainly not as the first item in the ingredient list.
 Premium cat foods recommended by most experts contain few, if any, byproducts.

 You also might see an ingredient called "animal digest," which is the dry or liquid byproduct of the meat-rendering process.
 Experts say that while there is meat content in animal digest, it's of little nutritional value as it is not very digestible.
 Animal digest is almost never found in top-quality cat foot brands.